Policy last updated

 School zones

-Schools should refer to the following resources to support implementation of the Foundation (Prep) enrolment timeline:
+Schools must refer to the following resources to support implementation of the Foundation enrolment timeline:

-- Foundation (Prep) enrolment information pack for schools (staff login required) – provides guidance and templates for schools on the Foundation enrolment process
+- Foundation (Prep) enrolment information pack for schools – provides guidance and templates for schools on the Foundation enrolment process.
+This resource will be released in late Term 1, 2025

-- Foundation enrolment template website content (staff login required) – schools should update their school website to include links to publicly available resources about the enrolment timeline
+- Foundation enrolment template website content (staff login required) – schools must update their school website to include links to publicly available resources about the enrolment timeline

-- Enrolling in Foundation (Prep) – information and resources for families, including an enrolment information pack for parents/carers and a factsheet for families available in English, Arabic, Chinese (Simplified), Dari and Vietnamese
+- Enrolling in Foundation (Prep) – information and resources for families

 Schools should refer to the following resources for the Year 6 to Year 7 placement process:

-- Moving from primary to secondary school – information and resources for families, including placement information packs for parents/carers and a factsheet for families available in English, Arabic, Chinese (Simplified), Dari and Vietnamese
+- Moving from primary to secondary school – information and resources for families

 International Students